Tax Credits: Who can claim?

 Similarly, until 31 March 2022, it was possible for ‘frontier workers’ to make new claims for tax credits.
 This gateway ended from that date as those workers can now claim UC.
 Frontier workers are people who are 'in Great Britain' (under Section 4(1)(c) Welfare Reform Act 2012) or 'in Northern Ireland' (under Article 9(1)(c) of Welfare Reform (Northern Ireland) Order 2015) but do not reside in either GB or NI.
 Crown servants or members of HM Forces who are posted overseas (as defined under the UC Regulations 2013) are not frontier workers.

 For people who have reached qualifying state pension credit age (or where both members of a couple have reached this age), please see our Pensioners page in the UC section.
-Most people who are part of a mixed age couple are only able to claim UC, although there is one exception to this.
+Most people who are part of a mixed age couple are only able to claim UC, although there is an exception to this, and, from 8 June 2024, some of the rules about the upper age limit in UC are changed to allow specifically for the managed migration to pension credit and to universal credit for existing tax credit claimants who have reached their state pension credit age (these limited changes also apply to some mixed age couples).

 Under the tax credit system, it is possible for a claim for tax credits to be made from an earlier date in some cases - for example, where the claimant is waiting for a decision on a qualifying disability benefit that is needed to establish entitlement to tax credits or for asylum seekers who are given refugee status.
 It is possible for certain people who a granted refugee status to make a new claim for tax credits.
 See the backdating page for more information about new claims in these circumstances.